krobbi/funcy/readme.md

 `include "//std.fy";`.

 ### `//math.fy`
-The math library is a library of mathematical functions.
+A library of functions for mathematical operations.

 | Function      | Description                                                                 |
 | :------------ | :-------------------------------------------------------------------------- |